symmetry-mag/style-guide/docs/writing-about-gender-sex-and-sexual-orientation.md

 # Writing about gender, sex and sexual orientation

 This section of the style guide is meant to help writers respectfully and accurately cover subjects related to gender, sex and sexual orientation.
-They won’t always be relevant in an article, but when they are, it’s important to write about them with care.
+These topics won’t always be relevant in an article, but when they are, it’s important to write about them with care.

 ## General terms